Control of Pests and Diseases

 Control

-It is important to maintain cleanliness of the land.
-Beatles lay eggs on organic matters, hence coconut trunks, cow dung, rubbish heaps must be removed.
+It is important to maintain the cleanliness of the land.
+Beetles lay eggs on organic matter, hence coconut trunks, cow dung, and rubbish heaps must be removed.

 This is the death knell of the coconut plantations and coconut trees of 3 to 10 years of age get affected.
-The eggs are laid in the cracks of the trunk, soft roots, damages etc. Worm gets out of the egg gets in to the trunk and attacks the internal tissues resulting fall of the tree either at the shoot or at the base.
+The eggs are laid in the cracks of the trunk, soft roots, damaged etc. The worm gets out of the egg gets into the trunk and attacks the internal tissues resulting fall of the tree either at the shoot or at the base.

 * Holes in the tree